 2. Lead the Eye with Simple Symmetry

-You'll often find striking sculptures and pieces of art in formal gardens; they look perfectly at home with the living art of topiaries and sculptural plants.
+You'll often find striking sculptures and pieces of art in formal gardens.
+They look perfectly at home with the living art of topiaries and sculptural plants.
 These works of art can be spotlighted with plants just as they would with a light in a museum.
-In the "Family Compound Bridgehampton" property above, you can see how a simple plant palette and symmetrical mass plantings draw the eye to a sculpture, and invite one to pause and enjoy the sculpture and the space.
+Look at the "Family Compound Bridgehampton" property above.
+You can see how a simple plant palette and symmetrical mass plantings draw the eye to a sculpture.
+It invites one to pause and enjoy the sculpture and the space.

-A circle of evergreen shrubs surrounds the space for enjoying and observing, while swaths of hydrangeas (not in flower here), begonias, and cranesbill lead the eye (and the feet) directly to the pièce de résistance.
+A circle of evergreen shrubs surrounds the space for enjoying and observing.
+While swaths of hydrangeas (not in flower here), begonias, and cranesbill lead the eye (and the feet).
+Leading directly to the pièce de résistance.
 Small, multi-stemmed crape myrtle trees create a feeling of focus for the visitor, directing all attention forward.

 Photographer: Eric Piasecki